top of page

 §

-The runway boundary marker passes beneath me, then a few seconds later, I hear the squeal of the tyres on the ground.
+The runway boundary marker passes beneath me, and then a few seconds later, I hear the tyres squeal on the ground.
 I reduce power and tell my trembling feet to push hard on the brakes.

 I’m down!